Glossary

 Transaction Routing

-Transaction routing is a feature of a multi-provider setup and gives merchants control of their payments.
-It allows for the customization of payment flows, flexible load distribution, lower transaction costs, and the use of fall-back routing and cascading in case of provider downtimes.
+Transaction routing is a feature of a multi-provider setup and allows merchants to determine which provider should process particular transactions.
+It allows for the custom payment flows, load balancing, higher authorization rates and lower transaction costs by using the best provider for a transaction, and fall-back routing and cascading if the merchant's preferred payments provider is unavailable.

 White Label